How to use the Fulfillment Page

-The distributions menu gives you all of the information you need to get your products to the customers who ordered them.
-This article explains what is available on the distributions menu with information about the: Daily Summary, Location Summary, Sign-In Sheets, Packing Sheets and what each of these parts of the dashboard can do for you.
+The fulfillment menu gives you all of the information you need to get your products to the customers who ordered them.
+This article explains what is available on the fulfillment menu with information about the: Pick List, Location Summary, Sign-In Sheets, Packing Sheets and what each of these parts of the dashboard can do for you.

 We have also created a Standard Operating Procedure (SOP) document called What to do on Distribution Day, which can be a helpful tool to make sure you don’t forget any steps along the way.
 That article includes a link to a printable version of the SOP.
 You may want to hang it up somewhere in your farm office to serve as a reference!

-To get started first, access the distributions page through your dashboard.
+To get started first, access the fulfillment page through your dashboard.
 It looks like this:

-There are four sections of this page which you access by clicking the tabs: Daily Summary, Location Summary, Sign-in Sheets, and Packing Sheets.
+There are four sections of this page which you access by clicking on the Select a Report drop down: Pick List, Location Summary, Sign-in Sheets, and Packing Sheets.
 We explain each section below.

-You can use the daily summary to get a snapshot of what has been ordered from your farm.
-This summary answers “what do I need to harvest and/or pack today or across several days?”
+You can use the pick list to get a snapshot of what has been ordered from your farm.
+For many farms, this serves as a harvest list that you can pass on to your crew or bring to the field.
 It is an aggregate report of all the products that you are selling within the search parameters (set by the filters as described below).
 This report aggregates shares by their share template.
-This report can also be a tool for looking at a season in review, such as reviewing $ earned from one type of product, at one specific location.
-It can be helpful for farms that communicate with other growers/producers about additional items needed.
-For example, if you want to get a quick view of how many jars of honey you need to ask the beekeeper for this week, the daily summary is an easy way to view this information.
+It can also be helpful for farms that communicate with other growers/producers about additional items needed.
+For example, if you want to get a quick view of how many jars of honey you need to ask the beekeeper for this week, the Pick List is an easy way to view this information.

 The page looks like this: